Referencing online material in MLA

 Online forum, or discussion board

-Order: Author/screen name/editor/compiler (if available).
+Order: Author/editor/compiler (if available) [@screen name or handle].
 Source title (in quotation marks with the beginning of words over three letters capitalised).
 Name of site (italicised, with the beginning of words over three letters capitalised), date of publication.
 Access date (optional but recommended).
-Description.
+Description(optional).

 References and further reading